-Many of us assume that a steam bath or steam vaporization from a humidifier will speed up the healing of the common cold (rhinovirus).
-We figure it helps clear congestion and the heat of the steam might inhibit or damage the virus.
+Does a humidifier, steam bath or steam vaporization from running water speed up the healing of the common cold (rhinovirus)?
+Most of us figure it helps clear congestion and the heat of the steam might inhibit or damage the virus.
 But is it true?
 Or is this just a good myth?

 The assumption is that breathing in steam will clear the lungs and the sinuses.
 We figure the vapor will loosen the buildup of phlegm within the sinus, the throat and the lungs.
 This should help speed up the cold.
 Right?